Mrahman141/fragments-ui/README.md

 - **eslint**: A linter for identifying and fixing potential issues in JavaScript code.
 Version: ^8
 - **eslint-config-next**: ESLint configuration for Next.js projects.
 Version: 14.2.9
 - **postcss**: A tool for transforming CSS with JavaScript plugins.
 Version: ^8
+- **prettier**: A code formatter for maintaining consistent code style.
+Version: ^3.3.3
 - **tailwindcss**: A utility-first CSS framework for rapidly building custom designs.
 Version: ^3.4.1

 # Running the Application